Q. I’m menopausal and just want off hormone patches. Could FertiGen help me?

 A. Follow up is convenient.
 Confirmatory tests after FertiGen may be done at any approved local commercial laboratory near home, which we arrange.

 Increased AMH following FertiGen might require a few months.
 If this is verified, patients seeking pregnancy should consider IVF with minimal delay, either here or elsewhere.
+Rarely, pregnancy may be achieved without IVF.

 After rejuvenation, how you write your next chapter is really up to you.